beiju/desim/README.md

   incorrectly and the front end needs to be fixed.

-Resim mismatch issues are not tracked in the issue tracker since they're so transient.
-More fundamental backend issues are tracked in [this tag] [backend-issues] and help is appreciated.
+Resim mismatch issues are not tracked in the issue tracker since they're so transient (ideally).
+More fundamental backend issues are tracked in [this tag][backend-issues] and help is appreciated.

 [backend-issues]: https://github.com/beiju/desim/issues?q=state%3Aopen%20label%3A%22back-end%22